PayPal: Finances

+PayPal laid off hundreds of workers across US offices and moved jobs overseas during 2020-2022 pandemic.

 Services

 PayPal's services allow people to make financial transactions online by granting the ability to transfer funds electronically between individuals and businesses.
 Through PayPal, users can send or receive payments for online auctions on websites like eBay, purchase or sell goods and services, or donate money or receive donations.
-It is not necessary to have a PayPal account to use the company's services.
+It is not necessary or required to have a PayPal account to use the company's services.
+Certain packaging may come with tracking numbers.
 PayPal account users can set currency conversion option in account settings.
 The PayPal app is available online or at the iTunes App Store and Google Play.
 One year after acquiring Braintree, PayPal introduced its "One Touch" service, which allows users to pay with a one-touch option on participating merchants websites or apps.

 In 2007, PayPal acquired the online credit product Bill Me Later, Inc., which has since been rebranded as PayPal Credit and provided services for Comenity Capital Bank, the lender of PayPal Credit accounts.
 Founded in 2000, Bill Me Later is headquartered in Timonium, Maryland.
 PayPal Credit offers shoppers access to an instant online revolving line of credit at thousands of vendors that accept PayPal, subject to credit approval.
 PayPal Credit allows consumers to shop online in much the same way as they would with a traditional credit card.
 The rebranding of Bill Me Later as PayPal Credit also means that consumers can use PayPal Credit to fund transactions virtually anywhere PayPal is accepted.
 In 2015 PayPal agreed that PayPal Credit would pay a $25 million fine to settle a complaint filed in Federal Court by the Consumer Financial Protection Bureau.

 From 2009 to 2016, PayPal operated Student Accounts, allowing parents to set up a student account, transfer money into it, and obtain a debit card for student use.
 The program provided tools to teach how to spend money wisely and take responsibility for actions.
 PayPal discontinued Student Accounts in August 2016.